 Global Health Case Challenge

 Each year, School of Global Health at University of Copenhagen hosts the annual Global Health Case Challenge.
 An external partner provides the case challenge, which is a real-world issue the partner is working on.
-University students from all disciplines are invited to apply and take part in the 24-hour challenge.
+University students from all disciplines are invited to apply and take part in the case challenge.
+In 2021, the Global Health Case Challenge will be a 2,5 accredited summer course, taking place from 10-13 August in Copenhagen.

 What is a case challenge?

-In a case challenge (also often called a case competition) the participating teams strive to develop the best solution to a real-world issue presented by a business or organisation most often within a 24-hour time-span.
+In a case challenge (also often called a case competition) the participating teams strive to develop the best solution to a real-world issue presented by a business or organisation most often within a short time-span.
 Each team presents their solution both in writing and as a short oral pitch to a jury (5 minutes).
 All teams receive pitch training to prepare them for the final presentation.

 Watch this short film from our Global Health Case Challenge in 2016: